carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 > -  `External RNA Controls Consortium (ERCC) spike-in`: A short RNA sequence which is used to calibrate measurements of RNA hybridization assays.
 ERCC spike-ins bind to DNA molecules with matching as control probes.
 >
 > - `Cell Barcode`: unique nucleic acid sequences, termed barcodes, which are used to label individual cells, so that they can be tracked through space and time in scRNA-seq.
+>
+> `Flourescence-activated cell sorting (FACS)`: A flowcytometry method for cell isolation in which fluorescent tags are used to detect each cell.
+>
+> `laser capture microdissection (LCM)`: Cell sorting method under direct microscopic visualization.
 {: .callout}

 [Here](http://data-science-sequencing.github.io/Win2018/lectures/lecture16/), you can see the order and construction of reads in scRNA-seq: